zatech/freelancers/_posts/2020-10-27-simomafuxwana.markdown

 ## Time Availability
 Realistically I probably have more time on weekends and some days during the week, depends on the project.
 I prefer remote work.

-## Contact Information
-My ZATech handle is @dlodeprojuicer, feel free to send me a dm Otherwise you can contact me on:r
-Email: simodms@gmail.com
-Cell: 078 6744 937